Filippo Colarossi: Paris and modelling

 The Colarossi brothers left a life in rural Italy to start afresh in a foreign, capital city.
 In his article, "L'Italie-Mouffetard", the journalist Jules Lermina indicates that they took up residence in the Rue Mouffetard quarter where many Italians lived.
 Accommodation was very cheap in this insalubrious and ill reputed part (one of 17 "Îlots insalubres parisiens") of Paris.

 Challenges such as the language, accommodation and paid work would have to be addressed.
-By chance, or perhaps by design, they had also arrived in Paris at an exciting and tumultuous time in the city's history.
+They had also arrived in Paris at a tumultuous time in the city's history.

 In the 1860s, the city was in rapid growth in terms of population, geographical boundaries, industry, commerce and cultural activity.
 Starting in 1853, Napoleon III (1808–1873) and his prefect of the Seine, Georges-Eugène Haussmann (1809–1891), had initiated an extensive series of public works projects to clean up, rebuild and modernise the capital.
 Old blocks of buildings were demolished.
 High-rise apartment houses with classical facades, wide boulevards, new sewers and more were built.

 Like Antonio before them, both brothers soon found employment as models for artists.
 This was hard work as poses had to be inspiring and held for long periods of time.
 Nudity also conflicted with societal norms of modesty and propriety.
-Nonetheless, Colarossi chose to remain a model in Paris, which was fast becoming the Mecca of the Fine Arts, while Angelo left for London, England, in 1864, where he continued his newfound occupation, started a family and became an Urban District Councillor.
+Nonetheless, Filippo chose to remain a model in Paris, which was fast becoming the Mecca of the Fine Arts, while Angelo left for London, England, in 1864, where he continued his newfound occupation, started a family and became an Urban District Councillor.
 His son, Angelo Colarossi Jr., was also a model in London and posed for the sculptor Alfred Gilbert amongst others.

 Filippo Colarossi became a very ambitious and successful model, not least at the École Impériale des Beaux-Arts (Imperial School of Fine Arts) on the Left Bank, where he drew an annual, retaining fee of 500 francs.
 Here, he soon acquired the titles of questeur des modèles and later chef des modèles.
 He was also a favourite model of the classicist painter Jean-Louis-Ernest Meissonier (1815–1891), who he met when staying at Saint-Germain-en-Laye to escape the Franco-Prussian War (1870–1871).

 In what has been described as a fraught and arduous life, Colarossi also found time to marry and start a family of his own.
 On 21 July 1866, he married Ascenza Margiotta (1847–1896), herself a model and native of Picinisco.
 In April of the same year, their first child, Ernest Flore (1866–1960) was born.
 They later had two girls, Maria (1868–1913) and Malia (1871–1897), who both married artists.